 Full-Text Search Filters

 A filter might be able to handle objects embedded in the parent object, depending on its implementation.
-SQL Server does not configure filters to follow links to other objects.
+However, SQL Server does not configure filters to follow links to other objects.